 Publicly owned forests are a national asset, valued by the people who use them and an important part of the timber industry.

-To ensure the Public Forest Estate is properly managed and protected, we’ve committed to setting up a new, independent public body, which will hold the Public Forest Estate in trust for the nation.
+To ensure the Public Forest Estate is properly managed and protected, we’ve committed to setting up a new, independent public body.
+This body will hold the Public Forest Estate in trust for the nation.
 We’ve published a summary outlining the new Public Forest Estate Management Organisation’s purpose and will introduce draft legislation when Parliamentary time allows.

 Protecting our trees and forests